uptane/uptane.github.io/docs/deployment/best-practices.md

 ## 2 Preparing an ECU for Uptane

-At the highest level, the basic requirement for an ECU to be capable of supporting Uptane is that it be able to perform either full or partial verification, and access a secure source of time.
+At the highest level, an ECU capable of supporting Uptane SHOULD be able to perform either full or partial verification, and access a secure source of time.
 (See the [Uptane Standard](../standard/uptane-standard#541-build-time-prerequisite-requirements-for-ecus) for official requirements.)

 To bootstrap an Uptane-capable ECU, a few things need to be provisioned into the unit: